kiaedev/kiae.dev/docs/en/getting-started.md

 ## 6. Login the Kiae

+For the first login, you must login the with the administrator account.
+The default username and password is below:

 - Username: admin@example.com
 - Password: password

 ## 7. Configure the GitProvider

+You must [configure the GitProvider](/operator-manual/git-provider/) to support the developer get the source repository.

 ## 8. Configure the ImageRegistry

+You must [configure the ImageRegistry](/operator-manual/image-registry/) to support the ImageBuilder save image.

 ## 9. Configure the ImageBuilder

+You must [configure the ImageBuilder](/operator-manual/image-builder/) to support the developer build the source repository